amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-Graphs-tutorial.md

 Graph.DIRECTED = Symbol('undirected graph'); // two-ways edges
 {% endcodeblock %}

-The first thing that we need to know is if the graph is directed or undeirected.
-That makes a differences when we are adding edges.
+The first thing that we need to know is if the graph is directed or undirected.
+That makes a difference when we are adding edges.

 <a id="Graph.addEdge"></a>

 **Graph.addEdge**

 Two add an edge we need two nodes.
-One is the source and the other is the destination.
+One is the source, and the other is the destination.

 {% codeblock Graph.addEdge lang:js mark:7 https://github.com/amejiarosario/algorithms.js/blob/master/lib/data-structures/graphs/graph.js  Full Code %}
   addEdge(source, destination) {